 “At Shazam, advertising became our biggest business,” said Glenday.
 “We used to just sell little banners on the app.
 Now we sell branded content.
 We sell custom takeovers.
 We sell augmented reality.”

 The company must identify customer media trends for over 200 global advertising partners.
 Sales teams need to optimize their customer data and historical sales trends to identify future sales opportunities.
 And executives need easy oversight and trending.

-Einstein Analytics helps companies escape siloed data.
+Tableau CRM helps companies escape siloed data.